reaktoro/reaktoro/docs/sphinx/tutorials/transport/reactivetransportsolver-calcite-brine.rst

     instead, and call classes and methods as ``rkt.Database``, ``rkt.ChemicalSystem``, ``rkt.equilibrate``, and etc.

-Initializing an auxiliary time related constants
+Initializing an auxiliary time-related constants
 ------------------------------------------------

 In this step: